 Do you want to send weekly roundup posts from your blog via email to your subscribers?
-With Mailchimp, you can send a summary of your blog posts to your subscribers based on your preferred interval.
+With Mailchimp, you can send a summary of your blog posts to your subscribers easily.

-In this article, we’ll show you how to set up a Mailchimp RSS to email newsletter in WordPress.
+In this article, we’ll show you how to set up a WordPress Mailchimp RSS for your email newsletter.

 Why Set Up a Mailchimp RSS to Email Newsletter